Investment property & FRS 102

 Some of the most practical issues surrounding FRS 102 are those concerning investment properties and the significantly different accounting treatments under FRS 102 and SSAP 19.

-The definition of investment property under FRS 102 is set out in paragraph 16.2 to 16.4 of FRS 102:
+The definition of investment property under FRS 102 is set out in paragraphs 16.2 to 16.4 of FRS 102:

 “Property (land or a building, or part of a building, or both) held by the owner or by the lessee under a finance lease to earn rentals or for capital appreciation or both, rather than for: